Top 5 things to do in Kuala Lumpur, Malaysia

 - Located halfway up the stairs to the Batu Caves is the Dark Cave.
-Here you will be able to get a guided tour through a cave with creepy crawlies, bats, and complete darkness!
+Here, you will be able to get a guided tour through a cave with creepy crawlies, bats, and complete darkness!
 At first, I was scared to go in, especially since I was wearing sandals, however, it was actually a really cool experience!
-If you are no afraid of the dark or claustrophobic, I would definitely recommend it!
-You will find an entrance off to the left along with many cheeky monkeys hanging around!
+If you are not afraid of the dark or claustrophobic, I would definitely recommend it!
+You will find an entrance off to the left, along with many cheeky monkeys hanging around!

 Address: Gombak, 68100 Batu Caves, Selangor, Malaysia

 Thean Hou Temple is another must-do in Kuala Lumpur!
 This stunning Chinese temple screams explore me!
 Follow the path of bright reds, yellows, and oranges around the 6 tiered temple.
 Don’t be surprised to find several weddings going on!

 Address: 65, Persiaran Endah, Taman Persiaran Desa, 50460 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia

 Knowing that Malaysia is an Islamic country, we knew we wanted to visit a mosque.
 What better than the National Mosque of Malaysia.
 This stunning Mosque was a fun way to explore and learn a little more about Malaysia’s culture.